Find a Meeting Near You Phone icon 800-643-9618

 Diagnosis of Cirrhosis

-Liver cirrhosis can be diagnosed by your symptoms of alcoholism, blood tests, imaging, or the presence of scarring and irregular tissue on your liver.
+Liver cirrhosis can be diagnosed by symptoms of alcoholism, blood tests, imaging, or the presence of scarring and irregular tissue on your liver.
 A liver biopsy can confirm it, but often symptoms of alcoholism and history provide enough evidence to warrant a diagnosis.2,3

-Once advanced past a certain point, alcoholic cirrhosis is considered irreversible and can lead to various serious complications, including liver cancer and death.4
+Once advanced past a certain point, alcoholic cirrhosis is irreversible and can lead to various serious complications, including liver cancer and death.4

 Although liver disease and cirrhosis of the liver are not unique to those who overuse alcohol, their prevalence among drinkers is remarkable: